GridGain-Demos/ignite-machine-learning-demo/README-BATCH-RUN.md

 		Step9RemoteUI.java
 		-----------------------
-		optional thin client connect to cache when done to see # entries
+		optional thin client connect to cache when done to see # entries.
+Edit if you want to connect remotely to Kubernetes cluster, right now localhost

 	(3) Step0RunTestCacheNode  is the test server